Best Construction Collaboration & Project Management Software Tools

 - Budget tracking capabilities are rather limited

-- A shortage of preloaded items such as fixed tasks or forms
+- Shortage of preloaded items such as fixed tasks or forms

-- Generating weekly reports by combining daily ones is not possible
+- Generating weekly reports by combining daily reports is not possible

 Pricing:

-- “Basic” is completely free, offering a number of basic features such as task management, checklists, plan viewing, and more
+- Basic is free and offers a number of basic features such as task management, checklists, plan viewing, and more

-- “Pro” – $54 per month per user, offering custom task statuses, reports/exports, sheet comparison, etc.
+- Pro is $39 per month per user and offers custom task statuses, reports/exports, sheet comparison, and other features.

-- “Business” – $74 per month per user, with features such as a BIM viewer, custom forms, file storage synchronization capabilities, and many others
+- Business is $59 per month per user, with features such as a BIM viewer, custom forms, file storage synchronization capabilities, and many others

 Customer reviews: